K & Preschool Teachers: Last Stand in War on Childhood?

-Yet another source of pressure the kindergarten teachers described are parents.
+Parents are yet another source of pressure the kindergarten teachers described.
 For example, one teacher wrote, “So many preschools build up a lot of hype about how academic they are in an effort to entice parents to send their children to their preschool.
 They give parents the wrong message.
-It confuses parents when their children come into kindergarten and they see the kitchen area, blocks. . . .
+It confuses parents when their children come into kindergarten and they see the kitchen area, blocks ...
 The parents think their children aren’t learning if they aren’t doing paper-and-pencil tasks.”

 Fighting the pressures

-Some reported an end-run approach: To preserve some play they used labels designed to replace the p word with terms that sounded academic.
-They might retain their old play corner in the room by calling it a “developmental center,” or “work center,” or “active learning center”—anything but play!
-Along this same line, one special ed teacher managed to retain nap time by relabeling it “Sensory Differentiation Time”!
+Some reported an end-run approach: To preserve some play, they used labels designed to replace the p-word with terms that sounded academic.
+They might retain their old play corner in the room by calling it a “developmental center,” or “work center,” or “active learning center”—anything but "play."
+Along these same lines, one special ed teacher managed to retain naptime by relabeling it “Sensory Differentiation Time."

 Before ending, I should note, not all of the teachers in Lynch’s study supported the retention of play.
 Those teachers become yet another pressure working against those kindergarten teachers who wish to retain play.
 One teacher wrote that kindergarten teachers who permit play are simply being “lazy.”
 Of course, the selective process of hiring and firing teachers to fit the horrible guidelines is going to increase the number of anti-play kindergarten teachers over time.

 How sad it will be when nobody remembers that children once played.